leftwm/leftwm/CONTRIBUTING.md

 ### User Documentation

 When introducing new commands or config options it is helpfull to provide some user level documentation and keep the initial PR message body updated with this documentation.

 If possilbe please provide a snippet for the relevant wiki-article/section, so this can be updated acordingly as quick as possible.

+#### Manual Page

+If possible, please document your newly added commands / configuration options to the `leftwm` manual page, as this will help users who need offline documentation available or a "quick look" at any command.
+To do so, search for `leftwm/doc/leftwm.md` and generate the new manpage by running either: `make install-dev` or `pandoc --standalone --to man leftwm/doc/leftwm.md -o leftwm/doc/leftwm.1`

 ### Tips and Tricks